ronakupadhyaya/Pokemon-auction/README.md

     1. Select the max bid where the auction id matches the one in `req.params`
 	1. **IF** there is no bid present, verify that the `bid_amount` in the request body is >= the `starting_bid` for this auction
 	1. **IF** there is a bid present, verify that the `bid_amount` is >= the current maximum bid + $0.50 (is at least $0.50 higher than the current highest bid) **AND** that the current maximum bid was not made by the current user
-	1. Insert the new bid to the bids table alone with the `auctionId` and the user id for the current user
+	1. Insert the new bid to the bids table along with the `auctionId` and the user id for the current user
-	1. Redirect the user to the `/auction/:id` route where `id` is the `auctionId` entered in the request params
+	1. Redirect the user to the `/auction/:id` route where `id` is the `auctionId` that was entered in the request params

 ### Goal (Part 4 + Part 5)
 By the end of this section you should be able to: